-An easy DIY old dresser makeover in navy.
+An easy DIY dresser makeover in navy for added guest bedroom storage.

-You’ve already seen our guest bedroom makeover update, but today is all about the Goodwill dresser that got a quick makeover with 4 new feet and paint.
+You’ve already seen our guest bedroom makeover update, but today is all about the Goodwill dresser that got a quick makeover with 4 new feet and paint, Benjamin Moore Hale Navy.

 Are you ready for a good ol’ fashion DIY dresser makeover before and after?
 Make sure you check out the sources for this makeover at the bottom of the post.